edumserrano/webpack-module-federation-with-angular/code-demos/angular-architects-ng16/README.md

 ](../../docs/basics-module-federation.md#how-the-loading-of-an-external-webpack-module-works).
 >

-## Webpack module federation
+## Webpack Module Federation

-The setup of webpack module federation was done using the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation) npm package, which aims to streamline the setup of webpack module federation for Angular apps.
+The setup of Webpack Module Federation was done using the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation) npm package, which aims to streamline the setup of Webpack Module Federation for Angular apps.
 For more info see [Basics of @angular-architects/module-federation npm package](/docs/basics-angular-architects.md).

 Also, read the official docs at:
 - [the readme page for the @angular-architects/module-federation npm package](https://www.npmjs.com/package/@angular-architects/module-federation?activeTab=readme)